 I blamed the people who caused me so much pain growing up for being trapped in depression.

 Doing this did not help me heal and move on.
 It didn’t help improve and better my situation, instead, it kept me stuck and trapped.

-Because the reality is, it will never be possible for you to change your situation, to heal and grow if you don’t take full responsibility for your actions— if you don’t take full responsibility for your life.
+Because the reality is, it will never be possible for you to change your situation, to let go of negativity, to heal and grow if you don’t take full responsibility for your actions— if you don’t take full responsibility for your life.

 The moment that you’ll stop blaming others and everything around you for what you’re going through, the happier you’ll be.